Moving to Saudi Arabia: Relocation Guide for Doctors

 D. Types of visas for medical professionals

-As a doctor moving to Saudi Arabia, you’ll typically be applying for a work visa.
+As a doctor moving here, you’ll typically be applying for a work visa.
 However, it’s essential to understand the different types of visas available for medical professionals:

 • Work Visa (Iqama)